 Charities & NPOs must register within one month from the effective date you cease to be a small supplier.

 The potential implications if you do not track revenue include:

 - CRA assesses you for failure to charge GST/HST

 - Difficulty in collecting GST/HST after the fact

 - Missing potential GST/HST ITCs

-- Important to track revenue, worldwide taxable supplies
+It’s important to track revenue and worldwide taxable supplies

-- As a small supplier, must provide taxable supplies (not exempt supplies).
+As a small supplier, you must provide taxable supplies (not exempt supplies).
 Most do not want to register either because of compliance or fears of losing competitive advantage.